In 'Wine Girl,' Taking On The Old Boys Of The Wine World

 On how she learned to love inexpensive wine

 So my now-husband, Lyle Railsback, is fantastic because when I first met him — he works for an importer of wine called Kermit Lynch, and they have some of the most amazing wines in their portfolio, and quite expensive ones as well.
 And so on our first day, I thought for sure this guy is going to try to impress me with these big bottles, with huge price tags.
-But instead, he pulled out a bottle of Domaine Latour Vieilles, from Collioure in the south of France, right where the Pyrenees Mountains fall into the Mediterranean Sea.
+But instead, he pulled out a bottle of Domaine La Tour Vieille, from Collioure in the south of France, right where the Pyrenees Mountains fall into the Mediterranean Sea.
 And the bottle of wine was around $20.
 And what was so impressive about it was that I realized there could be just as much joy in a $20 bottle as there can be in a $2000 bottle.

 And I think that's one of the biggest mistakes a lot of sommeliers make is that they acquire all of this knowledge, and they further isolate themselves with snobbery.
 And all I wanted was to be included, and to be a part of a community.
 And wine, like food, brings people together.
 And it doesn't have to be expensive.
 It shouldn't be maybe $2, because that means there's some funny additives in the wine.
 You can get a really amazing bottle for $20.
 And the beauty is that you can share it with others.